jkerai1/Scrummage/installation/Readme.md

 *Test query: test*

 **Business Search**
-This task doesn't require any API keys, and works by performing a search against a public database for ABNs and ACNs; furthermore, this plugin is stored across different plugin files due to location.
-This plugin is split into 6 different search options:
+This is a compilation of 5 tasks, each with 2 options.
+Four of the five tasks don't require any API keys, but one does.
+They all work similarly by performing a search against a public database for Business Numbers (Central Index Key for USA) and Company Names.
+In total there are 10 options:
 * Business Search - American Central Index Key
 * Business Search - American Company Name
 * Business Search - Australian Business Number